What are the best questions to ask at a second interview?

 Every industry has to abide by various rules and regulations, so asking this question gives candidates a chance to demonstrate their awareness of the importance of risk and compliance within their industry and if they consider it when they go about their work and take decisions.

-Secondly, learn more about their soft skills
+Use your second round interview questions to learn more about their soft skills

 - Can you tell me about a time when you worked successfully as part of a group?

 - How do you prepare for internal and external meetings?

 - How do you deal with members of staff who aren't contributing 100 per cent?